Achievable logoAchievable logo

 Social norms

-Social norms are shared expectations about acceptable conduct, such as waiting your place in line, and are enforced by sanctions, which may be positive or negative (giving the stink eye or saying something to correct the linecutter).
+Social norms are shared expectations for acceptable behavior, such as waiting your turn in line.
+Norms are enforced through sanctions, which can be positive or negative (for example, giving someone a disapproving look or directly correcting a line-cutter).

-Anomie denotes a state in which societal norms weaken, leaving individuals socially and sometimes morally disconnected, such as during war or major natural disasters.
+Anomie is a condition in which social norms weaken.
+When norms lose their force, people may feel socially - and sometimes morally - disconnected, such as during war or major natural disasters.

 Deviance

-Deviance is any departure from cultural or social norms, ranging from minor acts like nose-picking to severe offenses like homicide.
+Deviance is any behavior that departs from cultural or social norms.
+It can range from minor acts (like nose-picking) to serious crimes (like homicide).

 Collective behavior